Mike-Veilleux/Currency-Converter/README.md

 A big shout out to **fawazahmed0** for his [currency-api](https://github.com/fawazahmed0/currency-api#readme)!
 Amazing work, Thanks mate!

-This exercise is focusing on aspects:
+This exercise is focusing on the following aspects:

 - API calls for data fetching.
 - State management with Zustand